 Fortunately for my client, all of the District Courts of Appeal have rejected this practice.
 Their opinions universally state that trial judges, while they may consider expert opinions, cannot “punt” to these appointed experts to make a final decision about time-sharing.

 The same principle applies to a trial judge deferring to the wishes of a teenage child.
 Again, a child’s preference (assuming he or she is sufficiently mature) may be considered, but cannot be the deciding factor in the final establishment of a parenting plan.
 In 2015 my firm successfully appealed a trial court’s decision that did just that.

-The Unenviable Job of Trial Judges in Child Custody Cases
+The Unenviable Job of Family Court Judges in Child Custody Cases

-Even though I, as a family law attorney, sometimes criticize family law trial judges, I acknowledge that they often have to perform the unenviable task of formulating a detailed parenting plan for two combative and uncooperative parents.
+Even though I, as a family law appeals attorney, sometimes criticize family court judges, I acknowledge that they often have to perform the unenviable task of formulating a detailed parenting plan for two combative and uncooperative parents.

-How to Get Help In Child Custody Appeals
+How to Get Help In Child Custody and Support Appeals

-If you have any questions about appealing a trial court’s custody decision, I encourage you to call AAA Family Law at 407-260-6001 and schedule a free thirty-minute consultation by phone or at our office in Altamonte Springs, Florida, just north of Winter Park.
+If you have any questions about appealing a child custody and support decision of a family court, I encourage you to call AAA Family Law at (407) 260-6001 and schedule an initial consultation by phone or at our office in Altamonte Springs, Florida, just north of Winter Park.

-If you decide to proceed with the child custody appeal I will quote you a fixed attorney retainer fee, not an hourly rate whose total is unpredictable.
-You will know the total cost of your case (by stages, if applicable) before you sign a contract or make any payment.
+If you decide to proceed with the appeal, I will quote you a fixed attorney retainer fee, not an hourly rate whose total is unpredictable.
+You will know the total cost of your case before you sign a contract or make any payment.

 Please read the Articles section for more information on Family Law topics.